kasteelion/promptbuilder/data/characters/avery_glam.md

 ### Avery Blake
 **Photo:** avery_blake_photo.png

-**Tags:** edgy, rock-inspired, fierce, dramatic, athletic, rebellious, provocative, sultry, performance-driven, female
+**Tags:** female, athletic, dramatic, edgy, performance-driven, commanding, provocative, rebellious, sultry

 **Summary:** Avery embodies dangerous glamour—a rock goddess who traded the stage for the ring without losing an ounce of attitude.
 Her presence is dark, dramatic, and unapologetically provocative: jet-black hair cascading like a curtain, smokey eyes that could stop traffic, and an edge sharp enough to draw blood.
 She moves with calculated sensuality and fierce confidence, equal parts seductress and warrior.